ShippingEasy/shipping_easy-ruby/README.md

 1. Capitilized method of the request.
 E.g. "POST"
 2. The URI path
 3. The query parameters sorted alphabetically and concatenated together into a URL friendly format: param1=ABC&param2=XYZ
-4. The request body as a string if one exists
+4. The request body as a string if one exists.
+Escape all double quotes with backslashes.

 All parts are then concatenated together with an ampersand.
 The result resembles something like this: